awkwardusername/school-projects/README.txt

 	- 512 MB RAM (erm, recommended but it is .NET's requirements)
 	- 1GHz CPU (it runs on netbooks!)

-By: Mark Jayson Fuentes <awkwardusername AT gmail.com>
+By: Mark Jayson Fuentes <markjayson.fuentes AT pup.edu.ph>
 	Paul Cedrick Artigo <paulartigo AT ymail.com>
 	Bernard Garcia <aicragdranreb AT yahoo.com>
 	Lorenz Yap